Problem Package Format

 file pairs under data/sample

 .
 Some problems require (slightly) different data in each of these cases.
-We allow customizing this in subdirectories data/sample/statement
+We allow customizing which data is used for each purpose using the subdirectories data/sample/statement

 and data/sample/download